openpolitics/manifesto/military.md

 Giving machines the power to decide who lives and dies on the battlefield is an unacceptable and dangerous application of modern technology[^killer-robots].
 Development of lethal autonomous weapon systems will be made illegal in the UK.

-We will work with the UN and other international bodies to create an international treaty, similar to the Geneva Convention, banning the development and use of lethal autonomous weapon systems.
+We will lead the UN and other international bodies to create an international treaty, similar to the Geneva Convention, banning the development and use of lethal autonomous weapon systems.

 +[^killer-robots]: [Campaign to stop killer robots](http://www.stopkillerrobots.org/the-solution/)